merovex-archival/merovex.github.io/_posts/2015-12-31-automating-scrivener-github-commit.markdown

 <script src="https://gist.github.com/Merovex/a31c9378a96c71338b33.js"></script>

 The second line is the Crontab entry.
 If you look at the literature, Apple prefers Launchd over cron.
-After several hours of trying to get it to work, I could not get Launchd to interact with GitHub properly.
+After several hours of trying, I could not get Launchd to interact with GitHub properly.
 However, cron worked fine.
 I have it running every couple of hours.
 The script does spit a dozen lines at the log file 12 times a day, so it does grow quickly.
 You may consider sending the output to `/dev/null` if you are satisfied with its execution.

 If you're a git user, the script is self explanatory.
 For the less-initiated, here is a quick description: "Grab the date and change to the target directory.
 Add new files to the Git repository, then commit it with an entry with a timestamp.
 Finally, push "